Kale-Ko/EJCL/README.md

 # EJCL

-A semi-advanced Java configuration library with support for local files, mysql, and more.
+An advanced configuration library for Java with support for local files, mysql, and more.

 EJCL is fully documented at [ejcl.kaleko.dev/docs](https://ejcl.kaleko.dev/docs/)